Learn how to teach your kids about screen time balance. It’s all about control, monitoring, and accountability!

 - Ages 10-18: the CDC recommends no more than 1-2 hours of total screen time per day.

-2) Understand Your Family Dynamic and Personalities
+2) Screen Time Balance Depends on Your Family Dynamic

 For example, my daughter can exceed the recommended daily technology allotment with little to no impact to her personality.
 On the other hand, if my son goes on technology for over an hour a day he seems irritable and moody.